William A. Fletcher: 1st amendment

 In Thunder Studios v.
 Kazal (9th Cir.
 2021), decided on September 15, 2021, Fletcher ruled that the speech of Tarek ("Tony") and Adam Kazal, which included hiring protestors, organizing leafletting, hiring a van to drive around Los Angeles with a message on its side, and publishing emails to make the public aware of Thunder Studios' business practices is protected by the 1st amendment even though the Kazals were not in the United States at "all relevant times".

 2nd amendment

 In 2016, Fletcher wrote the majority opinion in Peruta v.
 San Diego County, ruling that the Second Amendment did not protect the right to carry a concealed weapon.
 The San Diego ban on concealed weapons was upheld by a vote of 7–4.

 Abortion

 On June 3, 2014, Fletcher blocked an Arizona abortion law that effectively prohibited all medication abortions.

 In July 2019, Fletcher dissented when the 9th Circuit upheld the "gag rule" restricting abortion funding by a vote of 7–4.
 On February 24, 2020, he was one of four judges who voted strike down the gag rule in the same 7-4 split.

+Consumer protection

+On June 15, 2023, Fletcher wrote the majority opinion upholding a Nevada law requiring medical debt collectors to provide written notification to debtors 60 days before taking any action to collect the medical debt.